oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/fixed_resource_policy.rst

 If a resource returned by ``select`` is used directly without calling ``submit`` or ``submit_and_wait``, it may be necessary to call ``report`` to provide feedback to the policy.
-However, the ``fixed_resource_policy`` does not require any feedback about the system state or the behaviour of the workload.
+However, the ``fixed_resource_policy`` does not require any feedback about the system state or the behavior of the workload.
 Therefore, no explicit reporting of execution information is needed, as is summarized in the table below.